cucapra/opal/docs/report.md

 ## Distributions

 OPAL includes first-class support for probability distributions.
-A distribution of type T~ is a weighted set of values of type T. Concretely, a T~ is implemented as a collection of $(v, p)$ pairs of a value and a probability.
+A distribution of type T~ is a weighted set of values of type T. Concretely, a T~ is implemented as a collection of pairs of a value and a probability.

 In OPAL, code can work with distributions even when it is written in a probability-oblivious way.
 Any operation that works on a value T is automatically "lifted" to operate on T~ by mapping it over the elements of the distribution.
 For example, an absolute value function from `Float` to `Float`, when lifted, is a function from `Float~` to `Float~`; lifting applies the `abs` value to each number in the distribution’s support.